24/7 Internet access in Japan

 The Pocket Wi-Fi is a small electronic device, embedded with a SIM data card, that can therefore connect to the Internet as a portable modem router: it supports up to 10 devices (computers, smartphones, portable videogame consoles…) connected simultaneously to get Internet access.

 Transfer speed is excellent as according to the norms, they usually provide a 200Mbps downstream and 40Mbps upstream.
-These are considerable speeds, that are faster than 4G.
+These are considerable speeds, that are akin to the "4G+".
 Besides, there is no limit to the amount of data you may transfer.

 The other major advantage is its impressive network coverage: in greater Tokyo, we rarely get disconnected even on trains and in the subway 🚇, except maybe in the deepest underground stations.
 You can settle comfortably in your seat on the Shinkansen 🚅 and work away undisturbed until you reach Kyoto, sometimes with reduced speeds and very occasional disconnections.
 Even in the remotest places (for example Nokogiriyama), you seldom get disconnected.

 Another good point, in our opinion, is that Pocket Wi-Fi automatically switches to sleep mode as soon as there are no devices connected to it.
 Most of the time, we connect a smartphone to check our emails or an app, and then disconnect the Wi-Fi mode to save the phone’s battery power.
 After a few minutes, the Pocket Wi-Fi suspends the router mode, that can resume upon a simple press of the power button.
 This ensures a 12-hour long battery life span (a full day of visits), that would still last 4 to 6 hours with constant use.

 Pocket Wi-Fi is small and light (about 120-150 grams), you can slip it in your pocket when deactivated.
 We strongly recommend this solution for a group of travelers with smartphones, tablets, computers, and other devices requiring an Internet connection.
 It comes ready to use with its WPA code; no configuring is required.
 You merely need to plug it in at the end of the day to recharge it, and it even comes with a USB cable for a wired connection.